Final Approach (1991 film)

-Final Approach is a 1991 American thriller film.
+Final Approach is a 1991 American thriller film directed by Eric Steven Stahl.

 The SR-71 Blackbird spy plane is featured in the film.
 Final Approach was the first film to be originally recorded, mixed and mastered in pure digital sound.

 Plot

 Final Approach deals with the mental condition of amnesia when a stealth test pilot, Col. Jason Halsey (James Sikking), is involved in an air disaster.
 A psychiatrist Dr. Dio Gottlieb (Hector Elizondo) attempts to help Halsey to recover his memory, but his motives seem suspect.
-Is Gottlieb giving professional help or is he a counter-intelligence agent sent to debrief Halsey?